 Show them your own resilience by sharing your own hardships with them, where appropriate, and how you manage stress.

 This can be as simple as telling them that your favourite mug broke and while you are sad about this, you can now find a new favourite.
-This scenario may not seem like a teachable moment, however, seeing you react calmly teaches them that not a huge emotional reaction is unnecessary.
+This scenario may not seem like a teachable moment, however, seeing you react calmly when bad things happen teaches them that not a huge emotional reaction is unnecessary.

-Open communication with raising resilient kids, so they can understand the way you process your personal challenges.
+Open communication is essential in raising resilient kids, so they can understand the way you process your personal challenges and difficult situations.

 Give Them Responsibility

 Teach your child to be responsible for their own belongings as a starting point.
 If they can’t find something, encourage them to seek it themselves, rather than you taking over the search straight away.

 If something is lost, use it as a teachable moment to take better care of belongings in future, only replacing the lost item if essential.

 Use age-appropriate chores at home to give your children responsibilities to help to maintain a tidy home.